-Cicchetti Venice consist of an appetizer consumed in the morning rush between a stop and the other associated with an “ombra” (glass of wine) at a “bacaro” typical and simple Venetian Osteria from its furnishings which offers a wide range of wines, food and snacks.
-The term bacaro, comes from “far bàcara” a venetian expression meaning “celebrate”.
+Cicchetti Venice consists of an appetizer consumed in the morning rush between a stop and the other associated with an “ombra” (glass of wine) at a “Bacaro” typical and simple Venetian Osteria from its furnishings which offers a wide range of wines, food, and snacks.
+The term Bacaro, comes from “far bàcara” a Venetian expression meaning “to celebrate”.

 How it is made

 The composition of the cicchetti varies depending on the season and is mostly made up of: hot or cold meats or fish put on hot slightly heated plate bread – besides creamed codfish, sardee in saor (sardines in dressing of vinegar and onion), clams, sea snails, lightly cooked baby octopus and nerves (cartilage of calf boiled and served in vinegar and oil).

 Cicchetti Venice with a glass of wine called “ombra”